DarioDidi/airbnb-clone-project/README.md

 ## Database Design:

-    Booking is done via MySQL DB API.
+    - Booking is done via MySQL DB API.
-    The search service has to get the data from Elastic Search, a NoSQL Database that is best for its search engine functionality.
+    - The search service has to get the data from Elastic Search, a NoSQL Database that is best for its search engine functionality.
+    - GraphQL: Offers a flexible and efficient query mechanism for interacting with the backend.
-    The booking service communicates with Redis and the booking database cluster to reduce the load in the database also reduce the response time of API.
+    - The booking service communicates with Redis and the booking database cluster to reduce the load in the database also reduce the response time of API.
 Users:

     Fields: id (Primary Key), username, email, password_hash, role (host/guest)